languel/cloudywindow/README.md

 ## Notes
 - Webview is used for content: drag & drop and per‑site CSS injection are supported.
+- Popup handling: The webview has `allowpopups`, but the app intercepts all `window.open`/`_blank` requests and routes them to managed CloudyWindows (native titlebar is never shown).
 - PDFs: Opening PDFs directly in a webview depends on platform support; alternatively open in the system browser.
 - Drag & Drop: Some pages may intercept drops; use `Cmd+Opt+O` / `Opt+Shift+O` if needed.